sttp/Specification/Sections/BusinessCase.md

 STTP provides an alternative to the existing method for utility data exchange that will enable future generations of SCADA/EMS systems to both (1) utilize full-resolution synchrophasor data streams and (2) significantly reduce the cost of maintaining the configuration of components to exchange other real-time data.
 An ISO/RTO will typically exchange hundreds of thousands of data points every few seconds with its members and neighbors.

 > :information_source: ICCP (IEC 60870-6/TASE.2) is the international standard used to exchange "real-time" SCADA data among electric utilities.
-Analog measurement data is typically exchanged continuously every 2 10 10 seconds with bi-modal data such as breaker status information only being exchanged "on change".
+Analog measurement data is typically exchanged continuously every 2 to 10 seconds with bi-modal data such as breaker status information only being exchanged "on change".
 ICCP came into coordinated use in North America in the mid-1990s.

 Promising technologies are being developed for cloud computing and these technologies are moving toward native implementations at individual utilities and ISOs -- and can be leveraged to support larger native implementations such as those to support an interconnect.
 The common theme among these technologies is the ability to process significantly more data very quickly with improved reliability.